JoshuaOP/RankForge/README.md

 1. Check startup log — PlaytimeTracker registers on load.
 If there are errors, address them.
 2. Relog: the join event re-registers your session start.
 3. Check if `/rank requirements` shows a playtime line.
-If absent, the rank has `playtime-minutes: 0` (no requirement).
+If absent, the rank has `playtime: 0` (no requirement).

 ### Playtime not saving after restart